hankthebldr/henryreed.ai/WARP.md

 2. **Add to Command Configs Array:**
    - For basic commands: Add to `lib/commands.tsx`
+   - For POV commands: Add to `lib/pov-commands.tsx`
+   - For detection: Add to `lib/detect-commands.tsx`
-   - For specialized features: Add to appropriate module or create new one
+   - For monitoring: Add to `lib/monitor-commands.tsx`
    - For scenario-related: Add to `lib/scenario-commands.tsx`

 3. **Test Locally:**